KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/seth_the_architect_of_inner_reality.md

-# S E T H — The Architect of Inner Reality
+# SETH — The Architect of Inner Reality

 *A chapter in resonance with Bashar and Abraham, complementing the great lineage of consciousness-teachers who unveil the mechanics of creation from the inside out.*